ambkosh/qliksense-prismjs/README.md

 The core language definition is in prism-qliksense.js.
 I took the list of keywords from [this](https://github.com/MattFryer/Qlik-Notepad-plus-plus) project by Matt Fryer with a much more in depth functionality for Notepad++

+It is likely not perfect but can be easily extended.
+I haven't figured out yet if it is possible to have a proper highlighting for variables after they are defined with LET / SET.

+## Usage

+Follow [the official guide from prism.js](https://prismjs.com/extending.html#creating-a-new-language-definition) and then use prism-qliksense.js in the projects components folder and exchange the components.json with the files in here.

+That way, you can choose your own themes and extensions later on.

+You can also used the prism.js and prism.css files that only containt the Qlik Sense language definition and standard theme.

 ## Definition

 I wanted to keep the entire definition with the [standard tokens of prism.js](https://prismjs.com/tokens.html#standard-tokens).
 I didn't want to have the headache that the definition wouldn't work with different themes.